Top 5 Creative Teaching Activities

 In a world that is painfully disconnected with one another, this incredible resource allows your lesson to extend beyond your classroom and expose your class to a range of new faces and aspirational opportunities because The Global Classroom connects 150,000 schools across 193 countries.

 The classes focus on rounded learning, with the charity aiming to promote resilience, independence, exploration, reflection and values.
-With worldwide partnerships including World Health Organisation, National Geographic and Disney, as well as previous guest appearances from global icons like Jason Mraz and Samuel Eto’o this charity will help your creative lesson spring to life.
+With worldwide partnerships including World Health Organisation, National Geographic and Disney, as well as previous guest appearances from global icons like singer Jason Mraz, Disney Animator Michael Woodside, and international footballer Samuel Eto’o this charity will help your creative lesson spring to life.

 Find out more about The Global Classroom